-A dental examination may detect other disorders that can cause similar jaw or ear pain, such as temporomandibular joint (TMJ) disorders, other dental disorders or an ear infection.
+A dental exam may detect other disorders that can cause similar jaw or ear pain, such as temporomandibular joint (TMJ) disorders, other dental problems or an ear infection.

 If your dentist suspects a significant psychological component to your teeth grinding or a sleep-related disorder, you may be referred to a therapist, counselor or sleep specialist.
-A sleep specialist may conduct additional tests, such as video monitoring and measuring how often your jaw muscles contract while you sleep.
+A sleep specialist may conduct more tests, such as assessment for sleep apnea, video monitoring and measuring how often your jaw muscles tighten while you sleep.

-- Nowak AJ, et al. Oral habits and orofacial development. http://www.uptodate.com/home/index.html.
+- Nowak AJ, et al. Oral habits and orofacial development in children. http://www.uptodate.com/home.
 Accessed Jan.
-13, 2011.
+28, 2014.

 - What is bruxism?
 Academy of General Dentistry. http://www.knowyourteeth.com/infobites/abc/article/?abc=w&iid=292&aid=1137.
 Accessed Jan.
-27, 2011.
+28, 2014.

-- Lobbezoo F. Principles for the management of bruxism.
+- Lobbezoo F, et al. Principles for the management of bruxism.
 Journal of Oral Rehabilitation.
 2008;35:509.